-It went on smoothly enough but now need 6 hours to dry.
+It went on smoothly enough but now needs 6 hours to dry.
 I’ll pop down to the garage tomorrow to add another coat and then finishing spraying next weekend.

 I have a black undercarriage sealant which is manufactured with added polymers to make the paint flexible.
 The idea is that the coating can absorb the impact of stones without chipping.
 I’m looking forward to seeing the finish I get.

 09/11/2019: So I was back down to the garage this morning.
 It took me well over at hour, probably closer to two, to mask off the car for the spray.
 I was very pleased with the work though:

 I then applied the top black coat with added rubber.
 I had to shake the can for 3 minutes.
 This sounds like nothing but trust me my arms were close to falling off!
 I’d kept the paint in the house over night so that it wasn’t too cold.
 The car was freezing though.
 It said leave 1-2 hours between coats.
 I decided to let it dry overnight.

 I’ll use the same excuse here that I did on the shock page… because I was working on a number of jobs at the same time I forgot to take pictures.
 I’ll grab some tomorrow and update the page.

 This is my first attempt at this type of work.
 The paint was a little more textured than I expected but it went on with no runs and with pretty even coverage.
 Given the awkwardness of the location I was spraying I was pleased.
 I’m not sure that I would want that finish all over the chassis.
 However it makes sense, to me (!), that on this very front cross member, which must get quite a few stone strikes, to put a slightly more robust paint.